souvik1982/Brain/README.md

 # Brain
-A biology-inspired Neural Networks evolving through Natural Selection
+Biology-inspired Neural Networks evolving through Natural Selection

 I have been developing, in my leisure, an original simulation of a biology-inspired neural network (brain) evolving in a naturally selective environment.
 I intend to uncover what natural mechanism, analogous to the artificial one of backpropagation, arises in biological networks that allow them to learn within a lifetime.
 The brains are found to quickly evolve survival behavior.